ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity/remote-data.md

 |---------------------------------------|-----------|
 | `GET /shirts/sizesAndPrices?sku=1001` | `{"1001: {"sizes": {"XS": 8.99, "S" 9.99}}}` |

-Similar to the JSON data within `<amp-state>` elements, the remote data returned from these fetches are merged into and available under the element's `id` attribute.
+Similar to the JSON data within [`<amp-state>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}#state) elements, the remote data returned from these fetches are merged into and available under the element's `id` attribute.
 For example, the data returned from the example response above can be accessed in an expression:

 |  Expression                  |  Result |